In the five years since Knox celebrated its 175th anniversary, much has changed—and much has stayed the same....

 Select your course preferences.

 Visit your student portal to complete the Course Preferences form.
-This form will lead you to the Open Courses List and the course descriptions in the Knox College Catalog, plus it addresses some common issues for selecting fall courses.
-We will share your course preferences with your academic advisor before you meet during New Student Orientation.
-Your preferences will serve as a guide as the two of you develop your official schedule for the term.
+This form will lead you to the Open Courses List and the course descriptions in the Knox College Catalog.
+When you arrive on campus, your preferences will serve as a guide as you and your advisor develop your official schedule for the term.

 Placement Exams Help You Find the Best Fit